chonkye/AlysonLalataENC4265Website/manual.md

 <p style="text-align:center;"> FIGURE 5 "SCREENSHOT OF PLAY GAME BUTTON" (IMAGE BY ALYSON LALATA) </p>
 5. Select the drive you want to install the game to and wait for the game to download.
 Once installed, launch the game once before installing any mods to ensure that the required game folders (such as the Mods folder) are created inside:
-*Documents > Electronic Arts > The Sims 4*.
+*Documents > Electronic Arts > The Sims 4*

 [🔝 Back to Table of Contents](#table-of-contents)

 # Downloading the UI Cheats Extension
 Once you have confirmed that The Sims 4 is properly installed and ready, it’s time to download the UI Cheats Extension mod.
-This section will guide you through accessing the official download page and saving the correct version of the mod to your computer
+This section will guide you through accessing the official download page and saving the correct version of the mod to your computer.
 <p align="center">
   <img src= "PatreonPage.jpeg" alt = "SCREENSHOT OF THE PATERON WEBSITE FOR THE UI CHEATS EXTENSION">
 </p>